 Another common and artificial-looking mistake that is often committed by less experienced dentists is not paying attention to the separations of the teeth at the edges.
-These separations are called embrasures and they are v-shaped notches between the teeth.
+These separations are called embrasures, and they are v-shaped notches between the teeth.
 These embrasures separate the teeth to make them look individual, rather than one big wide band of teeth.
 Dr. Eshom is trained in these nuances and makes the teeth look natural by placing the notches properly.

 The biggest problem with prepless dental veneers is that some dentists are overusing them and getting less-than-stellar results, due to poor case selection.
 Inexperience is a major contributing factor to poor dental veneer results.
 Talk to someone like Dr. David Eshom before you decide on a treatment that seems too good to be true.
-It will be priceless decision on your way to your ideal smile.
+It will be a priceless decision on your way to your ideal smile.

 Call our San Diego dental office today at 858-201-4475 for a prepless porcelain veneers consultation or second opinion.
 With a choice this big, you’ll want to know you are in good hands.